 Youth Hostel, Khuman Lampak Sports Complex You may have to wait for hot water every morning, and there’s no Wi-fi or any provision for Internet at all since this is the most basic accommodation in Imphal.
 Best for those looking to rough it out.

-Shri Govindji Temple and ISKCON temple: For the devout, Imphal has the Shri Govindji Temple, and the beautiful ISKCON Temple, which has an architecture that brings together local elements with traditional temple layouts.
+For the devout, Imphal has the Shri Govindji Temple and the beautiful ISKCON Temple.
+This architecture brings together local elements with traditional temple layouts.

 Kohima, the capital of the neighbouring state of Nagaland, is an excellent option for those looking for a weekend getaway—it's about five hours or 140km away from Imphal.
 While there, make sure to explore the rolling hills and get to know the culture of the local Angami tribe.
 Within the state, Tamenglong is a district that is well known for its flora and fauna—home to wild orchids, lush forests and indigenous wildlife.
 Wildlife enthusiasts and adventure seekers will enjoy visiting the area.
 Ukhrul is another option for those looking to reconnect with nature, though getting to Ukhrul is harder than Tamenglong.
 If you do go, remember to come back with a bag of the local Nilai Tea.